John Dewar (academic)

 John Kinley Dewar AO (born 9 September 1959) is an Australian academic.
-He is the current vice-chancellor of La Trobe University.
+He served as the vice-chancellor of La Trobe University from 2012 to 2024 and is currently the interim vice-chancellor of the University of Wollongong from June 2024.

 Education

-He was educated at Abingdon School and Hertford College, Oxford.
+He was educated at Abingdon School and Hertford College, Oxford, where he is currently a Research Fellow.

 Career

 Dewar is an internationally known family law specialist.
 He was a member of the Commonwealth Attorney-General's Family Law Pathways Advisory Group from 2000 to 2001 and a former member and chair of the Family Law Council from 1998 to 2004.

 Before working at Griffith University, Dewar taught at the universities of Lancaster and Warwick in the United Kingdom and was a fellow and tutor in law at Hertford College, Oxford.
 He was Head of Education and Training for Allen & Overy (London) from 1988 to 1990.

 Griffith University

-Dewar moved from the United Kingdom in 1995 to take up a professorial position in the Griffith Law School, where he eventually became the dean of the school from 1999 to 2002.
+Dewar moved from the United Kingdom in 1995 to take up a professorial position in the Griffith University Law School, where he eventually became the dean of the school from 1999 to 2002.
 From 2002 to 2005, he was the pro vice-chancellor for business and law and then became deputy vice-chancellor (academic).